-Zongo, editor-in-chief of the weekly newspaper L'indepéndent, was found dead in his car, along with his brother, his chauffeur, and a fourth, unidentified person.
+On December 13, 1998, Zongo, editor-in-chief of the weekly newspaper L'Indepéndent, was found dead in his car, along with his brother, his chauffeur, and a fourth, unidentified person.
 The inside of the vehicle was burnt and the bodies were charred, although the exterior of the car was not burnt.
 A rear door was riddled with what appeared to be gunshots.
-The private newsweekly had recently published articles accusing President Blaise Compaore's brother of complicity in the death of his chauffeur.
-CPJ wrote President Compaore urging that he launch a thorough and impartial investigation into Zongo's death and that he bring the perpetrators to justice.
+The private newsweekly had recently published articles accusing François Compaore, the brother of then President Blaise Compaore, of complicity in the death of François’s chauffeur.

 In early January 2001, one of the jailed guardsmen was found dead in his prison cell "after a long disease," according to a government press release.
-A month later, RSP guardsman Marcel Kafando was indicted for murdering Zongo.
+A month later, the jailed RSP guardsman Marcel Kafando was indicted for murdering Zongo.
 Kafando, already serving a 20-year sentence for Ouedraogo's murder, is the first person to be formally accused of killing Norbert Zongo and his companions.
 The state prosecutor said that the indictment resulted from "contradictions noted in [Kafando's] alibi for December 12 and 13 of 1998."
-No trial date has yet been set.

 On October 29, 2017, French police detained François Compaore at Charles de Gaulle Airport in Paris on an international arrest warrant issued in May 2017 by Burkinabe authorities in connection with an October 2014 investigation into Zongo’s death, according to reports by the Ghana-based press freedom group Media Foundation for West Africa (MFWA) and France’s Le Monde newspaper.
 François Compaoré was released the next day pending France’s decision regarding extradition, according to the same MFWA report and a Le Monde report from the day of the release.